github/docs/content/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax.md

 ![Image by the user]()

 {% data variables.product.product_name %} supports embedding images into your issues, pull requests{% ifversion fpt %}, discussions{% endif %}, comments  and `.md` files.
-You can add an image to your repository, add a link to an image, or upload an image.
+You can display an image to your repository, add a link to an online image, or upload an image.
 For more information, see "[Uploading assets](#uploading-assets)."

 {% tip %}

-**Tip:** When you want to link a image which is in your repository, it is recommended that you use relative links instead of absolute links.
+**Tip:** When you want to display an image which is in your repository, you should use relative links instead of absolute links.

-When linking an image from a different repository, obtain the raw link of the image from the **Download** page for the image.
+When displaying an image from a different repository, obtain the raw link of the image from the **Download** page for the image.

 {% endtip %}

-For example, if you want to use an image that is in the same repository as your `.md` file, you can use a relative link for the image in a `.md` file.
-If you want to link an image in an issue, pull request, or a comment, use the raw link obtained from **Download** on the image page.
+For example, if you want to use an image that is in the same repository as your `.md` file, you can use a relative link for the image.
+If you want to display the same image in an issue, pull request, or a comment, use the raw link obtained from clicking **Download** on the image page.
 You can use the same method for linking an image in an `.md` file from a different repository.

 | Context | Relative link |
 | ------ | -------- |